John Taylor (painter)

 John Taylor (c.
 1580–1653) was an English artist who has been put forth as the most likely painter of the Chandos portrait of William Shakespeare.
-No other painting by him is known.
+All of John Taylor's other paintings have since become lost.

+Early life

-Taylor was probably a child actor with the Children of Paul's in the late 1590s.
+Taylor was born around 1580 and he was probably a child actor with the Children of Paul's in the late 1590s.
 Though there was certainly a boy actor of that name with the troupe, it cannot be proved that this was the artist.
 The connection is based on George Vertue's assertion that the artist was also an actor.
 It is possible that confusion has arisen with the well-known actor Joseph Taylor, who also began his career as a child actor.
 Vertue also says that Taylor was an "intimate friend" of Shakespeare's.